 How can I best protect my child from contracting COVID-19?

-Three of the best ways to protect your child from contracting COVID-19 is by following the basics of hand-washing, avoiding large crowds unless necessary and limiting travel to areas where COVID-19 has been identified.
+Three of the best ways to protect your child from contracting COVID-19 are by vaccinating your child against COVID-19 if they are eligible and by following the basics of hand-washing, avoiding large crowds, and always wearing masks when with anyone who does not live in your home.

 Where can I learn more about COVID-19?